RocketChat/docs-old/guides/administrator-guides/connectivity-services.md

 In this document, we are covering only the "Internet Access" option.

 6. When selecting the "Internet Access" option, a registration token will be generated.
-Copy the token as this will be used to register your Rocket.Chat server:
+Copy the token as this will be used to register your Rocket.Chat server.

 ![](../../.gitbook/assets/c_8.png)